niftools/blender_niftools_addon/docs/development/design.rst

 With the older blender 2.4x series, scripts could report fatal errors simply by raising an exception.
 The current blender series has the problem that *exceptions are not passed down to the caller of the operator*.
-Apparently, this is because the way the user interface is implemented.
+Apparently, this is because of the way the user interface is implemented.
 From a user perspective, this makes no difference, however, for testing code, this means that **any exceptions raised cannot be caught by the testing framework**.